Illegal immigrant featured at DNC was put on path to deportation by Obama administration

-The illegal immigrant mother Democrats used Wednesday as a case study of cruelty in President Trump’s policies was first flagged for deportation under the Obama-Biden administration.
+The illegal immigrant mother Democrats used Wednesday as a case study of cruelty in President Trump’s policies was first deported during the Clinton administration, then flagged for deportation again under the Obama-Biden administration.

-Alejandra Juarez first snuck into the U.S. in 1998, during the Clinton administration, and was returned back to Mexico after accepting an order of removal that forever brands her an illegal immigrant.
+Alejandra Juarez first snuck into the U.S. in 1998, was caught at the border and was removed — the formal term for deportation — back to Mexico.

-She quickly snuck back in in defiance of that order and remained under the radar until a traffic stop in 2013 brought her to the attention of ICE, which ordered her to start checking in with the possibility of future deportation — though she wasn’t removed until 2018, under Mr. Trump.
+She quickly snuck back in in defiance of that order and would go on to marry a U.S. citizen and military member, remaining under the radar until a traffic stop in 2013 brought her to the attention of ICE, which renewed their deportation order and made her start checking in with an eye toward future removal.

-At that time U.S. Immigration and Customs Enforcement said by sneaking back in after being deported she’d committed a felony, making her a priority for removal.
+At that time U.S. Immigration and Customs Enforcement said by sneaking back in after her 1998 deportation she’d committed a felony act, making her a priority for removal.

 On Wednesday her 11-year-old daughter, Estela, was featured at the Democratic National Convention, accusing Mr. Trump of forcing her family to be separated.